zaigie/stream-infer/README.md

 - fps: Indicates the desired playback frame rate. **If the frame rate of the video source is higher than this number, it will skip frames through frame skipping logic to forcibly play at this specified frame rate**, thereby saving performance to some extent.
 - position: Accepts a parameter in seconds, which can specify the start position for inference (only available in offline inference; how could you specify a position in real-time inference, right?).
-- offline: Whether it is offline inference.
-Set to False if you wish to run real-time inference.
+- offline: The default is False, whether it is offline inference, when you want to run real-time inference, no parameters can be passed.

 It is worth mentioning that during the inference process, you may need to process the frames or inference results.
 We provide the `set_custom_process()` function to facilitate this purpose.